 The Turtle Beach Stealth 300 do not have many active features.
 They're not noise canceling, wireless or Bluetooth headphones, but do have audio presets so you can switch between different sound profiles.
 On the upside, this gives them an excellent battery life that will last over 24Hrs of continuous playback, which should be more than enough for most gaming marathons, especially since they can also charge while playing audio.
 Unfortunately, they cannot be used passively when the battery dies, which is very disappointing.
 They also do not support the Turtle Beach Audio Hub, which means they have no customization options beyond the 4 different audio presets that you can cycle through with the "Mode" button on the right ear cup.

 The Stealth 300 have a good battery life that provides about 26hrs of continuous playback on a single charge.
 They also charge relatively fast for a gaming headset.
-Unfortunately, they do not have passive playback despite being wired so you won't be able to use them once the battery dies which is disappointing.
+Unfortunately, like the Turtle Beach Recon 200, they do not have passive playback despite being wired so you won't be able to use them once the battery dies which is disappointing.
 On the upside, they have an auto-off timer that will switch off the headphone when inactive which saves a lot of power.

 The Stealth 300 do not support the Turtle Beach Audio Hub.

 The Turtle Beach Stealth 300 are the wired variant of the Stealth 600.
 They do not support Bluetooth and do not have a USB transmitter or base/dock.
 This means they will be a bit less convenient for gaming on your couch since you will be a bit limited by the relatively short audio cable.
 On the upside, since they are wired, they have even less latency when gaming or watching videos, and they have mic support for both console controllers, although mic monitoring is handled differently for the Xbox One and the PS4 variants, which we do not yet measure with our current test bench.